Brisbane Strikers FC: Second A-League bid

 The Strikers announced in May 2017 that the club would once again put in a bid to join the A-League, with the club making the announcement on the 20th anniversary of its NSL grand final win.

-Central to the Strikers bid was the club's plans for a 15,694-seat boutique stadium at Perry Park.
+Central to the Strikers bid was the club's plan for a 15,694-seat boutique stadium at Perry Park.

 However, the club pulled out of the race when the bid's financial backers pulled their support.
 The debacle led to criticism from fans about the club's direction and the "inertia" of the bid.

 Later, it emerged that the Strikers had approached Brisbane City, another Brisbane club vying for A-League admission, about consolidating their bids.
 Brisbane City knocked back that approach.
 City subsequently withdrew its own bid.